Is Hippo Milk Really Pink?

 By: Bambi Turner |

 The pink hippo milk rumor has been spreading across the web for some time, but it really gained footing in 2013, when National Geographic posted about the hippo's rose-colored milk on both its Facebook and its Twitter pages.
+Is the rumor true?
+Let's examine the facts.

 Advertisement

-Despite its name, this secretion is neither blood nor sweat; instead, it's a blend of hipposudoric acid and norhipposudoric acid.
-Combined, these two acids play an important role in the hippo's health.
-They not only serve as a natural form of sunscreen and moisturizer for the animal's sensitive skin, but also offer tremendous antibiotic properties to protect hippos from harmful bacteria when they're in the water [source: Mason].
-That means hippos can live in some pretty toxic spots with minimal risk of infection.
+In combination, these two acids play an important role in the health of a hippopotamus.
+They serve as a natural form of sunscreen and moisturizer for the animal's sensitive skin, and they have antibiotic properties that protect hippos from harmful bacteria while they're in the water.

-During the period that the hippo's secretions are at their orange-red peak, it's possible that some could mix with the milk, giving it a pinkish hue.
-While it's possible, it's also pretty unlikely, as baby hippos are very efficient eaters.
-They grip mom's nipple between the tongue and the roof of the mouth, forming such a tight bond that they can even nurse underwater if they wish.
+While this is possible, it's also pretty unlikely, as baby hippos are very efficient eaters.
+A baby hippo grips its mother's nipple between the tongue and the roof of its mouth, forming such a tight bond that it can even nurse underwater if it wishes.

-Despite a lack of evidence to support the pink milk theory, this rumor continues to spread -- tens of thousands of people have liked this fun "fact" on National Geographic's Facebook page.
 While countless commenters have expressed exasperation that such an esteemed source has helped to perpetuate this myth, truth-seekers can take comfort in the fact that the site's official hippopotamus page doesn't make any mention of bright pink milk.

 Advertisement